 Looking Back, Because It Matters

 Before we talk about what is new, it is worth looking at the clearest sign of how far TravelWake has moved.
 The new Travel Safety experience shows the product standard we wanted all along: calmer structure, stronger hierarchy, and a faster way for travellers to get to a grounded first judgement.
+It is also the clearest example of how much the site now prioritises decision quality over simple page count.

 What makes TravelWake 2.0 meaningful is not that it looks newer.
 It is that it behaves with more purpose across the whole journey.
+The design changes matter because they now support clearer choices, not just cleaner screenshots.

 The Three Flagship Additions